 We find a surprising difference in Japan relative to both Europe and North America.
 As seen in Table 11, on average there is little difference in the number of firms that repurchase and the number of firms that issue, and more than 99% of firms either issue or repurchase annually.
 Over the entire sample period, 46.23% of firms repurchase as compared to 53.49% of firms that issue and, on average, 0.28% of firms neither repurchase nor issue.
 Additionally, the average number of issuers and repurchasers is fairly steady from the first half to the second half of the sample.
-The size of firms that repurchase and North America.
+The size of firms that repurchase and issue is also very similar across the first and second half of the data as compared to Europe and North America.
 The average size of repurchasers comprise 44.99% of the total market capitalization, while the average size of issuers comprise 53.99%.
 There is approximately a 5% decrease in the size of issuers and a similar 5% increase in the size repurchasers from the first to second half of the sample.
 As with Europe and North America, the -50, 20 and 40% breakpoints are very similar across time, while there is some increase in the 60 and 80% breakpoints.
 In these two cases, we see a rapid increase in the 80% breakpoint that peaks in the early 2000s followed by a decrease over the following years.